-Periodontal disease is an infectious and inflammatory disease which destroys the periodontal tissues.
+Periodontal disease is an infectious and inflammatory disease that destroys the periodontal tissues.
 These tissues consist of the gums and the bone that support the teeth.
-It is a gum and bone disease.
-It is caused by a growing colony of living bacteria called “plaque” or “biofilm.”
+It is a gum and bone disease caused by a growing colony of living bacteria called “plaque” or “biofilm.”
 The greatest cause of adult tooth loss is periodontal disease.

 Periodontal disease affects 3 out of 4 adults.
-The effects of periodontal disease reach far beyond the oral cavity.
-There is evidence which indicates the bacteria which causes periodontal disease can reach beyond the oral cavity and may be associated with other health issues such as heart disease, stroke and diabetes.*
+The effects of periodontal disease reach far beyond the oral cavity; there is evidence indicating the bacterium that causes periodontal disease can damage beyond the oral cavity and may be associated with other health issues such as heart disease, stroke and diabetes.

 Proper early diagnosis and treatment in conjunction with correct home care can control and manage the periodontal disease process.
-Our practice will refer to the timely diagnosis and treatment of the signs and symptoms of periodontal disease as Soft Tissue Management®.”
+Timely diagnosis and treatment of the signs and symptoms of periodontal disease is the purpose of our Soft Tissue Management® system.

-The area between the top of the tissue and the bone surrounding the tooth.
+The area between the top of the tissue and the bone surrounding the tooth is referred to as the pocket.
 This area is measured using a small ruler type instrument called a probe.
 When infected, the tissue pulls away from the tooth and bleeds easily.
 Measuring pocket depth provides an indication as to the amount of bone loss around each tooth.

 - Scaling and root planing focuses on removing plaque, calculus, and stain from the tooth surface above and below the gumline.
 Root planing focuses on eliminating calculus or tartar and biofilm below the gumline by detoxifying the root surfaces where the disease occurs.
 In combination with scaling and root planing, the use of medicaments to flush or irrigate the pocket areas allows for a healthy reattachment of tissue to the root surfaces.